 The Arizona Bark scorpion does have a nasty sting, releasing a poison that could be fatal.
 So if you see one of these bad boys…run.

 And Lastly….
 COCKROACHES

 Aren’t they everywhere anyway?
-But in Las Vegas, pests are aplenty for this breed at a number of four different species.
+But in Las Vegas, they are four different species!
 Four.
 Count that with your fingers.

-Don’t ask as how or why these other species somehow made it to Las Vegas.
+Don’t ask us how or why these other species somehow made it to Las Vegas.
 We don’t know.
-Obviously the cockroach is a hardy beast and could survive a nuclear war if necessary, so we think it was probably a no-brainer that these bugs from supposedly overseas would make their way into Las Vegas homes here in the United States without breaking a sweat.
+Obviously, the cockroach is a hardy beast and could survive a nuclear war if necessary, so we think it was probably a no-brainer that these bugs from supposedly overseas would make their way into Las Vegas homes here in the United States without breaking a sweat.

 Expect these critters to range in size from 0.1 to 3.2 inches.
 They can be brown or black.
-Either way you’re looking at it, these suckers will cause some major issues – carrying all sorts of bacteria and pathogens, like salmonella and E. coli.
+Either way, you’re looking at it, these suckers will cause some major issues – carrying all sorts of bacteria and pathogens, like salmonella and E. coli.
 Watch out for them in those dark and damp places, close to your pantry.
-We all know we hate it when they scurry away, because they hate light.
+Flip the switch, and the scurry away because they hate the light.
 And we hate them, too.